Struct mycelium_util::fmt::Formatter

 Configuration for formatting.

-To interact with a Formatter, you’ll call various methods to change the various options related to formatting.
-For examples, please see the documentation of the methods defined on Formatter below.
+various options related to formatting.
+For examples, please see the

 Implementations§